busaeedw/busaeedw/replit.md

 # EventHub Saudi Arabia - Event Management Platform

 ## Overview
-EventHub is a comprehensive event management platform for Saudi Arabia, acting as a digital marketplace connecting event organizers, attendees, and service providers.
-It facilitates event creation, discovery, and management, alongside bookings for services like catering and photography.
-The platform supports multiple user roles (admin, organizer, attendee, service_provider), offers bilingual support (English/Arabic) with RTL layout, and is built as a full-stack web application tailored for the Saudi market.
+EventHub is a comprehensive event management platform for Saudi Arabia, acting as a digital marketplace connecting event organizers, attendees, service providers, and sponsors.
+It facilitates event creation, discovery, and management, alongside bookings for services like catering and photography, and event sponsorships.
+The platform supports multiple user roles (admin, organizer, attendee, service_provider, sponsor), offers bilingual support (English/Arabic) with RTL layout, and is built as a full-stack web application tailored for the Saudi market.

 ## User Preferences
 Preferred communication style: Simple, everyday language.